 Fabrica da Nata, Praça dos Restauradores 62-68, open daily from 08:00 to 11:00. € 1 for one pastel.

 4. Pastelaria Aloma

-Situated in a pleasant neighbouroood a little away from the city center, this small bakery serves delicious pastéis: crispy layers filled with a solid creme with a rather more “eggy” than vanilla taste.
-They are warm and fresh and best enjoyed on a bench in the nearby Teófilo Braga park (although there is also seating available inside and outside the bakery).
+Situated in a pleasant neighbourhood a little away from the city center, this small bakery serves delicious pastéis.
+Crispy layers filled with a solid creme with a rather more “eggy” than vanilla taste.
+They are warm and fresh and best enjoyed on a bench in the nearby Teófilo Braga park.
+Although there is also seating available inside and outside the bakery.
 If you are visiting Jardim da Estrela during your Lisbon city trip, make sure to make the little detour to Aloma because it is definitely worth it!

 Pastelaria Aloma, Rua Francisco Metrass 67 – open daily from 08:00-19:00 – € 1 for one pastel

 5. Antiga Confeitaria de Belém